chipjarred/BigMath/README.md

 That said, I'm getting noticeably better performance than any of the available Swift multiprecision libraries I've tried, so the effort and "breaking the rules" is paying off.
 It could be that these techniques could be affect AppStore acceptance.
 That isn't an issue for my use case, but it could be for you.

+To anyone who thinks these sorts of techniques can't possibly result in that much better performance, take a look at the Performance section below for multiplication.
+I re-ran the comparsion tests, and show the original measurements along side the new ones.

 ## Motivation

 My motivation in creating this package is that for one of my personal projects, I have a need for  floating point types with more precision than the `Float80` Swift-native type, and after trying some of the popular multiprecision Swift packages already available, I quickly concluded that they were much, much too slow.
 Much of their sluggishness has to do with the way they store their digits, or "limbs," as some people prefer to call them.
 They put them in an array, which means lots of dynamic memory allocation, which is slow.
 Many of them don't even bother to make their API `@inlinable`, which wouldn't solve all the problems, but would avoid a lot of protocol/generic witness table thunking and unnecesary function call overhead.
 To be fair, they also provide dynamic *arbitrary* precision, which means they can be used, for example, to find the millionth digit of *π*, or find the next prime number after the largest discovered so far.